 “Ah, I see you aren't soft on sentimentality.”
 Regulus said, his hard steely eyes betrayed his light tone, clearly showing that he was not one to ignore rude remarks.
 He pulled a letter out of his robes.
 “I was told to send this to your father, but I figured since you were here you can personally deliver it to him.”

-Delphia peered at the letter in his gloved hand, it was written in neat writing that read Mr. Braxton Fay.
+Delphia peered at the letter in his gloved hand, it was written in neat writing that read Mr. Braxton Fairchild.

 “How do I know I can trust you?
 You could easily take my hand off if I take this letter and it blows up.” she asked cautiously.

-“That is a risk you'll have to take.” he smiled charmingly at her.
+“That is a risk you'll have to take.” he smiled charmingly at her, forcing it into her grip.
 “But if he doesn't receive this letter, I'll know.”